cf-toolsuite/cf-butler/README.md

 ### Pivotal Network

+These endpoints are only available when the `pivnet.enabled` property is set to `true`.
+A valid `pivnet.apiToken` property must also have been defined.
 Mimics a reduced set of the [Pivotal Network API](https://network.pivotal.io/docs/api).

 ```
 GET /store/product/catalog